PHP Luminova: MySQLi and PDO Database Connection Driver

 echo "Updated {$affected} rows.";beginTransaction

-Begins a transaction with and optional read-only isolation level and SAVEPOINT for PDO.
+Begin a transaction with an optional read-only isolation level and savepoint.

 public beginTransaction(int $flags = 0, ?string $name = null): boolParameters: